wonder2d/quadcopter-gazebo-model-enhanced/README.md

 So there's a boot2292.sh script that runs the custom setup script, then boots a world with three quads.
 From there, the user can run controller applications which interface with the Gazebo world and control the quads.

-To run, update your paths in mode
+To run, update your paths in modelDev/gz_setup.